neuroethology/MARS/docs/install_windows_nvidia.md

     (or read about other ways to clone/download repos [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)).
 >Note: the `--recurse-submodules` also ensures that the contents of the `neuroethology/Util` repository are also cloned when you clone MARS. `Util` contains code that is common to multiple projects on [Neuroethology](https://github.com/neuroethology).
 If you didn't include this tag in the initial clone, you can clone the `Util` repo later by calling `git submodule update --init --recursive` from within the MARS directory.

-4) **Build** the MARS conda environment by entering the following in an Anaconda Prompt:
+4) **Build** the MARS conda environment by entering the following in an Anaconda Prompt (launched by searching "Anaconda" in the start menu):
     ```
     cd C:\users\me\MARS
     conda env create -f MARS_environment_windows.yml
     ```
-  Once the build has finished, you can activate the MARS environment by calling `conda activate mars` (or `system activate mars`).
+  Once the build has finished, you can activate the MARS environment by calling `conda activate mars` (or `system activate mars`) from the Anaconda Prompt.

 ## Downloading the trained MARS models